 Way, way darker than Nevermind ever could be, much of this album was a hellish descent into the world of a heroin addict.
 That's not to say there aren't chinks of light, it's just that the album could be considered heavy going.
 Persevere, though, and you get a heck of an album from start to finish.
 No front-loading here, every song is a classic.

 Umm, what else is there to say about this that I haven't already?
 The dark, brooding soundtrack to a filmic apocalypse, this was the sound of the world as it took it's dying breaths, and staggering musical movements, found sounds and vocal samples were the accompaniment.
-Split on CD into three tracks over way beyond an hour, in reality it was a collection of a number of movements which had an incredible flow and demanded to be listened to as a whole.
+Split on CD into three tracks over way beyond an hour, in reality, it was a collection of a number of movements that had an incredible flow and demanded to be listened to as a whole.
 Their unexpected return this year to the live arena is something I simply must catch.

 /Visual Audio Sensory Theatre